 An oxidizer is a chemical which may cause the ignition of combustible substances without the aid of an external source of ignition.
 Also, when substances are ignited oxidizers increase the rate of burning of the materials.
 Some common oxidizers are: Nitric acid, sulfuric acid, and perchloric acid.
 Oxidizers must be stored away from incompatible materials such as: flammables and combustible materials, greases, finely divided metals, and organic liquids.
 Strong oxidizing agents must be stored and used in glass or other inert containers.
 Corks and rubber stoppers must not be used.
 High energy oxidizers must be segregated.
 Peroxides and chemicals that tend to form peroxides must be stored in airtight containers in a dark, cool and dry place.
 To minimize the rate of decomposition, peroxides and peroxidizable materials should be stored at the lowest possible temperature consistent with their solubility and freezing point.
 Liquid peroxide or solutions must not be stored at or below the temperature at which the peroxide freezes or precipitates, because peroxides in these forms are extremely sensitive to shock and heat.
 The date of receipt and date of opening must be added to each container of peroxide forming chemicals.
-Peroxide forming chemicals must be disposed of within one year of purchase or six months of opening.
+Peroxide forming chemicals must be tested every six months of opening.
+Once a peroxide concentration is determined, the material will be disposed of as hazardous waste.
 Ether, dioxane, and tetrahydrofuran are three common peroxide forming chemicals.
 Refer to specific SDSs and Appendix B for more information.